jeermuce/modtree/README.md

 ## Usage

-Basic usage with default settings:
+Basic usage with default settings, compile it and put it in your .cargo/bin directory or path:
 ```
 modtree
 ```